Bernard Gaines Farrar Jr

 Bernard Gaines Farrar Jr. (1831–1916) served in the American Civil War as an officer in the Union Army.
 Prior to his service, he was a businessman in St. Louis.
 Farrar Jr. began his military career on the staff of General Nathanial Lyon and then rose through the ranks until he was brevetted Brigadier-General.
 Following his time in the military he returned to St. Louis where he was involved in politics and known as a prominent leader in the St. Louis community.

 Early life

-Farrar was born August 5, 1831 in St. Louis, Missouri to Bernard Gaines Farrar, Sr. and Ann O’Fallon Clark Thruston.
-His father was the first doctor of American descent set up permanent residence west of the Mississippi and his mother was the niece of William Clark.
+Farrar was born August 5, 1831, in St. Louis, Missouri, to Bernard Gaines Farrar, Sr. and Ann O’Fallon Clark Thruston.
+His father was the first doctor of American descent to set up permanent residence west of the Mississippi, and his mother was the niece of William Clark.
 Farrar Jr. studied at St. Louis University, Norwich Military Academy of Vermont, and the University of Virginia.
-After completing his education, he returned to St. Louis and began his career in local business ventures and real estate.
+After completing his education, he returned to St. Louis.
+He began his career in local business ventures and real estate.
 On June 14, 1852, Farrar married Isabel Jerdone Mitchell.
 The Farrars had four children: Alexander Mitchell Farrar, Frank Jerdone Farrar, Ann Clark Thruston Farrar and Bertie Cecil Farrar.